python/cpython/Doc/library/string.rst

       conversion: "r" | "s" | "a"
       format_spec: <described in the next section>

-In less formal terms, the replacement field starts with a *field_name* that specifies the object whose value is to be formatted and inserted into the output instead of the replacement field.
+In less formal terms, the replacement field can start with a *field_name* that specifies the object whose value is to be formatted and inserted into the output instead of the replacement field.
 The *field_name* is optionally followed by a  *conversion* field, which is